hselvarajan/springboot-redis-session-demo/README.md

 # springboot-redis-session-demo
 Simple demo with spring boot configuration for redis-persisted sessions.
+This uses pivotal's [redis-store](https://github.com/pivotalsoftware/session-managers/tree/master/redis-store) session manager.
 Intended very much as a proof-of-concept and based on the Spring Boot "Hello World" sample.

 # Building